ETH-DISCO/cluster-tutorial/README.md

 If you run out of storage when using `pip install` make sure to use the `--log` file to see where additional dependencies get stored and redirect them back to the current directory.

-To redirect the cache of pytorch and huggingface see:
+To redirect the cache of Pytorch and Huggingface see:

 - https://github.com/huggingface/pytorch-image-models/discussions/790
 - https://huggingface.co/docs/transformers/v4.38.1/en/installation#cache-setup